Majka (rapper)

-Péter Majoros (born 5 August 1979), known professionally as Majka, is a Hungarian rap artist, singer, songwriter and television personality.
+Péter Majoros (born 5 August 1979), known professionally as Majka, is a Hungarian rapper, singer, songwriter and television personality.
 He first became known in 2002 as a contestant of the reality show Való Világ, later he started to host on Hungarian TV channel RTL Klub.
 He continued his career as television show host and produced his first rap album together with the established Hungarian rapper Dopeman.
 He has since produced several more albums and mixtapes.

 Early life

 He was born on 5 August 1979 in Ózd.
 He was six years old when his parents divorced; he stayed with his mother, and they moved to Miskolc.
 He moved back to Ózd, where he studied to become an electrician.

 He was a professional poker player.
 He has won multiple national competitions.
 He used to play soccer at the county level.

 Career

-In 2002, he finished second place in RTL Klub's Való Világ's first season.
+In 2002, he finished second place in the first season of RTL's reality show Való Világ.
 After that, he become a host for RTL, Danubius Rádió, Cool TV, then Viasat 3.

 In 2003, he released his first solo album, Az ózdi hős.
 He released his album Történt, ami történt in 2004.
 His album Húz a szívem haza was released in 2007.
 His breakthrough came in 2012, when he released his album Belehalok with Curtis and BLR.
 The Majka–Curtis duo had 270 performances in 2012.
 He helped artists such as Curtis, Joci Pápai, and Zsuzsi Kollányi gain recognition, and collaborated with Viktor Király, ByeAlex, and Tamás Horváth.
 He has released multiple singles since then.